 However, eyes that water for no apparent reason may be the result of an underlying eye condition.
-Sometimes our tear ducts function incorrectly due to minor infections, injuries, irritants, vision straining, or poor composition of tears and can lead to:
+Sometimes tear ducts function incorrectly due to minor infections, injuries, irritants, vision straining, or poor composition of tears and can lead to:

-- Constant tearing and overflow
+- constant tearing and overflow

-- Eye infections due to tear stagnation
+- eye infections due to tear stagnation

-- Blurred vision
+- blurred vision

 Conditions and Treatments: